Before your visit

 Lundy is England's only statutory Marine Nature Reserve.
 Diving numbers are strictly controlled.
 It is essential that you book the diving facilities at the same time as you book your accommodation, or you will not be able to use them.
-We can transport your diving equipment on MS Oldenburg for a small charge of £16 per person.
+We can transport your diving equipment on MS Oldenburg for a charge of £25 per person.
 Unfortunately we cannot transport diving equipment by helicopter.

 Some of the country's best sea cliff climbs are to be found on the island.
 There are however, some climbing restrictions during the nesting season, from 31st March to 15th September and these are posted on the notice board in The Marisco Tavern.
 Most are lifted by the 14th of August.
 You must let us know when you book if you wish to climb and speak to the warden on the jetty when you arrive to check for any latest changes.

 We usually welcome large groups to stay on the island, and can normally provide meals for them in The Marisco Tavern.
 Accommodation will be provided in a combination of different properties, according to the level of comfort you require.
 Please note that stag and hen parties are not permitted.

 Friends of Lundy

 Many of those who visit Lundy are keen to help the islanders preserve the unique environment.
 The Friends subscription is spent on protecting and conserving Lundy’s natural beauty.
 The individual annual subscription is £25.50, couples £33 and families £40.
 Friends receive a discount on MS Oldenburg and helicopter tickets each time they travel to the island, a discount on late accommodation bookings (booked within 14 days of departure) and an annual newsletter.

 Lundy Weather Station